Lyn Paul website 'Then' logo. Lyn Paul website banner.

 On 29th July Gerald Ford visits Auschwitz and so becomes the first US President to visit a Nazi concentration camp.

-An all-party Committee of the House of Commons criticises the UK government's plan to invest £1,400 million in the ailing car company British Leyland.
+On 12th August an all-party Committee of the House of Commons criticises the UK government's plan to invest £1,400 million in the ailing car company British Leyland.

 Two people are killed and 63 injured when a bomb explodes in the lobby of the Hilton Hotel in central London on Friday, 5th September.
 The IRA later claims responsibility.